Saṃsāra (Buddhism): Realms of rebirth

+Tibetan Buddhism proposes that a buddha exists in each of the six realms.
+These six buddhas have also been known as the "Six Sages."
+They are: Indraśakra Buddha in the god realm, Vemacitra Buddha of the petty god realm, Śākyamuni Buddha in the human realm; Sthīrasiṃha Buddha in the animal realm, Jvālamukha Buddha in the hungry ghost realm, and Yāma Dharmarāja as the buddha in the hot hell realm.

 Cause and end

-Samsara is perpetuated by one's karma, which is caused by craving and ignorance (avidya).
+Samsara is perpetuated by one's karma, which is caused by craving and ignorance (avidyā).

 Karma

 Samsara is perpetuated by karma.
 Karma or 'action' results from an intentional physical or mental act, which causes a future consequence.
-Gethin explains:

-In the Buddhist view, therefore, the type of birth one has in this life is determined by actions or karma from the previous lives; and the circumstances of the future rebirth are determined by the actions in the current and previous lives.
+Whether a deed is wholesome or unwholesome is determined by whether its underlying intention (cetanā) is wholesome or unwholesome.
+Thus, one's present existence in a particular realm and circumstance is determined by these actions (i.e., karma) from one's previous lives; and the circumstances of the future rebirth are determined by the actions in the current and previous lives.

 Craving and ignorance

 Inconsistencies in the oldest texts show that the Buddhist teachings on craving and ignorance, and the means to attain liberation, evolved, either during the lifetime of the Buddha, or thereafter.
 According to Frauwallner, the Buddhist texts show a shift in the explanation of the root cause of samsara.
-Originally craving was considered to be the root cause of samsara, which could be stilled by the practice of dhyana, leading to a calm of mind which according to Vetter is the liberation which is being sought.
+Originally craving was considered to be the root cause of samsara, which could be stilled by the practice of dhyāna, leading to a calm of mind which according to Vetter is the liberation which is being sought.

-The later Buddhist tradition considers ignorance (avidya) to be the root cause of samsara.
+The later Buddhist tradition considers ignorance to be the root cause of samsara.
 Avidya is misconception and ignorance about reality, leading to grasping and clinging, and repeated rebirth.
 According to Paul Williams, "it is the not-knowingness of things as they truly are, or of oneself as one really is."
 It can be overcome by insight into the true nature of reality.
 In the later Buddhist tradition "liberating insight" came to be regarded as equally liberating as the practice of dhyana.
 According to Vetter and Bronkhorst, this happened in response to other religious groups in India, who held that a liberating insight was an indispensable requisite for moksha, liberation from rebirth.

 The ideas on what exactly constituted this "liberating insight" evolved over time.
 Initially the term prajna served to denote this "liberating insight."
 Later on, prajna was replaced in the suttas by the four truths.
 This happened in those texts where "liberating insight" was preceded by the four jhanas, and where this practice of the four jhanas then culminates in "liberating insight."
 The four truths were superseded by pratityasamutpada, and still later, in the Hinayana schools, by the doctrine of the non-existence of a substantial self or person.
 And Schmithausen states that still other descriptions of this "liberating insight" exist in the Buddhist canon: